lesliejrodrig/InstructLab/watsonx-governance.md

 ## Introduction

-This AI Governance Platform is designed to accelerate responsible, transparent, and explainable AI workflows.
-It provides a unified, integrated solution to govern both generative AI and predictive machine learning (ML) models across their entire lifecycle.
+Watsonx.governance, the AI Governance Platform, is designed to accelerate responsible, transparent, and explainable AI workflows.
+Watsonx.governance provides a unified, integrated solution to govern both generative AI and predictive machine learning (ML) models across their entire lifecycle.
 Governance makes AI practical at the enterprise level.
 As reported by the Harvard Business Review, “to call generative AI revolutionary is not hyperbole.
 It has the potential to improve productivity in any function that involves cognitive tasks.”
 While the promise of AI is undeniable, the risks are real.
 A well-considered approach to governance gives everyone permission to move ahead.
 With governance as your safety net, there’s no reason to hold back from the revolutionary aspects of AI.

 Governance makes AI practical at the enterprise level.
 As reported, “to call generative AI revolutionary is not hyperbole.
 It has the potential to improve productivity in any function that involves cognitive tasks.”
 While the promise of AI is undeniable, the risks are real.
 A well-considered approach to governance gives everyone permission to move ahead.
 With governance as your safety net, there’s no reason to hold back from the revolutionary aspects of AI.

-## Key Features
+## Key Features of Watsonx.governance

 - **Regulatory Compliance**: Manage AI to meet upcoming safety and transparency regulations worldwide.
 - **Risk Management**: Proactively detect and mitigate risks, monitoring for fairness, bias, drift, and new LLM metrics.